whatsnextedu/content-viewer/README.md

 ---

 ## About

-A package that provides a react component to render standard files and media types for the users to view.
+A package that provides a React component to render standard files and media types for the users to view.

 ---

 ## Installation
 ```bash
  npm install https://github.com/whatsnextedu/content-viewer
  # or